dreoporto/camknows/README.md

 Sets the rotation for images; useful for adjustments based on your camera's position.
 Example: for a camera that is hanging upside-down, set this value to `180`.

+### Reduce Motion Data: `motion_image_percent`

+Reduce the amount of data used for motion detection by resizing the image data to this percent.
+Default is `100` for no reduction.
+This **does not** affect the images that are saved.
+This can help reduce false positives by removing excess image detail/noise.
+It can also be used to improve processing performance, especially in slower devices such as a Raspberry Pi Zero.

 ## Output - Motion Capture Images

 For more efficient file organization and management, images are saved to a series of subdirectories, based on the file date.
 Example: `camknows/media-files/2021/09/04/camknows-2021-09-04-09-41-13-535487-4.156.094.jpg`